parsaiej/parsaiej.github.io/content/about.md

 - You can find me at industry conferences, where I love to share the knowledge I learn along my way.
 I recently spoke about my work on hair shading and rendering at SIGGRAPH 2022, which you can check out [here](https://advances.realtimerendering.com/s2022/SIGGRAPH2022-Advances-Enemies-Ciardi%20et%20al.pdf).

-- I share the results of some of my amateur technical art work on this [instagram](https://www.instagram.com/omnnai/?hl=en) page.

-- In my free time I like to boulder or read.
+- In my free time I like to cook or read.
 My favorite book is William Gaddis' _The Recognitions_.

 - Here is my slightly old [resume](../resume.pdf) and a [reel]({{< ref "/reel" >}}) of some stuff I have worked on.